Stephen REAY (1782–1861)

 His remains were interred in the Cemetery called that of St. Sepulchre, Oxford; in a vault where less than three weeks before had been deposited the remains of his wife.
 That resting-place they had prepared for themselves in their lifetime, — close to the door of the Cemetery chapel, and on the east side of the gravel path.

-Eleanora’s sister Eliza Hargreave continued to live at 46 St Giles’s Street, and can be seen there at the time of the 1871 census with her companion Ellen Audland and two servants.
-She died at the age of 81 in 1872 (death registered Headington district fourth quarter), but her burial is not recorded in the St Giles’s register, so it probably did not take place at St Sepulchre’s Cemetery.
+Eleanora’s sister Miss Eliza Hargreave continued to live at 46 St Giles’s Street, and can be seen there at the time of the 1871 census with her companion Ellen Audland and two servants.
+She died there at the age of 81 in July 1872 and was buried on 6 July, probably in Holywell Cemetery, as her burial is recorded in the register of St John the Baptist Church.